inmnin/EKD-ICANN2024/README.md

 ### Fine-tune the teacher model by yourself (unrecommended)
 If you wish to fine-tune the teacher model by yourself, firstly, please download the base parameters used for the teacher model from **https://ufile.io/iv2e19xd**.
 (It is the same as *https://huggingface.co/bert-base-chinese/tree/main*.
 However, the original repository lacks maintenance, which might causes some problems when running.
 So we have made a copy of the model's weights available for download)

-After downloading, please replace the original folder Pretrained_BERT with the unzipped folder Pretrained_BERT.
-Then you need to set train_set_type in finetune_teacher.py to which dataset you want to fine-tune.
+After downloading, please replace the original folder `Pretrained_BERT` with the unzipped folder `Pretrained_BERT`.
+Then you need to set train_set_type in `finetune_teacher.py` to which dataset you want to fine-tune.
 ```
     #The train_type can be taken as movie, data4, takeaways, shopping or hotel
     data_set_type = "movie"
 ```

-After setting the parameters, you can run finetune_teacher.py.
+After setting the parameters, you can run `finetune_teacher.py`.

-The teacher's weights fine-tuned for a particular dataset will be saved in the folder Teacher_Model/xxx_Model/(xxx is the data_set_type you have set).
+The teacher's weights fine-tuned for a particular dataset will be saved in the folder `Teacher_Model/xxx_Model/`(xxx is the data_set_type you have set).

 ## 3. Run MAKD method in main.py:
-In **main.py**, please set **data_set_type** to the dataset name (movie,takeaways,data4,shopping or hotel).
+In `main.py`, please set `data_set_type` to the dataset name (movie,takeaways,data4,shopping or hotel).

-Then set **ALPHA** according to the **data_set_type** based on the table below:
+Then set `ALPHA` according to the `data_set_type` based on the table below:
 |data_set_type:|movie|takeaways|data4|shopping|hotel|
 |:---|:---|:---|:---|:---|:---|
 |**ALPHA:**|5|3000|1|2.5|0.00003|